Vincent, Managing Director, Totalgaz Southern Africa

 Vincent, a LPG, Network and Lubricants specialist

 Vincent has a Masters Degree in Finance and Marketing from FUCAM University in Mons, Belgium.
 He started his career with FINA in 1989 in the Commercial Centre of Felui in Belgium as a Sales Representative.
-Since then, he has held various key positions at Total essentially in LPG, Network and Lubricants.
-Vincent has extended his knowledge in lubricants while working for four years as a Sales Representative.
+Since then, he has held various key positions at Total, essentially in LPG, Network and Lubricants.
+Vincent extended his knowledge in lubricants while working for four years as a Sales Representative.
 He was then promoted as Regional Manager of Lubes for Total Fina Elf.
 Vincent then worked for three years as LPG Manager, Benelux before being promoted to LPG Sales Director (packaging) for Totalgaz France.

 In 2010, he joined Proseca (COCO network), a directly managed Total subsidiary as Operational Director for a period of three years in France which then led him to his first international assignment in South Africa as Managing Director of Totalgaz.